8 Early Signs of Throat Cancer That You Mustn't Ignore

 8. Difficulty swallowing

-The majority of patients with throat cancer begin to suffer significant weight loss due to a difficulty in swallowing food.
+Most patients with early signs of throat cancer begin to suffer significant weight loss due to the difficulty of chewing or swallowing food.

-- The presence of tumours narrows the esophagal opening and causes food to get stuck.
-This, in turn, causes muscular weakness and increases the recurrence of acid reflux.
+The presence of tumors narrows the esophageal opening and causes food to get stuck.
+In turn, this causes muscle weakness and increases the recurrence of acid reflux.